 - Central chimney

-- Selected wooden architectural elements including molding, paneling, mantelpiece, doors
+- Selected wooden architectural elements, including molding, paneling, mantelpiece, and doors

 Photos from inside the house